Low Energy Diaphragm Pumps (LEAP)

 The Air Valve automatically transfers the air pressure to the opposing side at the end of each stroke, reversing the action.
 Hence the term 1:1 reciprocating pump.
 The Ball Check Valves alternately Open & Close in unison with the reciprocating action of the diaphragms.
 Enabling filling of the Fluid Chambers and preventing back flow through the pump.
 A variety of Balls can be supplied to provide both chemical resistance and different weights to suit the viscosity of the medium.

 Changes in Capacity due to Suction Lift & Viscosity

 Air Operated Diaphragm Pumps capacity will vary according to changes in both viscosity and suction lift, below are charts displaying the % drops in flow according to the changes in both.
 These variations need to be taken into account when selecting a suitable pump.

-Air Operated Diaphragm Pump Key Components & Benefits
+Key Components & Benefits of a Diaphragm Pump

 There are 3 essential components for the functioning of any diaphragm pump.
 Tapflo have specifically engineered these to be of the highest quality and reliability.

 With our extensive experience of diaphragm manufacturing we are able to supply unique, compression moulded, diaphragms of the upmost quality.
 The benefits of this type of design are superior life for continuous & heavy duty operation and a completely smooth surface in contact with the liquid.
 This results in no leak through and a diaphragm which is easy to keep clean.
 The diaphragms are available in various materials and colours to suit any requirements: